Skip to content

 Regions must be specified in two places: in the Service Inventory and in the Service Manifest.

 The service inventory is located in Runway provisioner project.
-To provision a multi-region service, set the regions attribute of your service’s entry in inventory.yml.
-This field needs to hold all regions you plan to use for both, the production and the staging environments.
+To provision a multi-region service, set the regions attribute of your service’s entry in config/runtimes/cloud-run/workloads.yml.
+This field needs to hold all regions you plan to use for both production and staging environments.

 Example: